ReubensStuff/YetiRevival/README.md

 First of all, unpack the APK, go into assets and open up app_settings.json.
 Now, change the
-*"ServerEnvironment": "prod",* string to say *"ServerEnvironment": "dev",*
+*"ServerEnvironment": "prod",* string to say

+*"ServerEnvironment": "dev",*
 Now, get your Hex Editor, and go to assets/bin/Data/Managed/Metadata and open it up.

 Look for both of these URLs.

 *https://pvz3-prod.awspopcap.com/*

 *https://pvz3-prd-cdn.popcap.com*

 Now, simply change them to your own.
-(The URL **MUST** be the same size or less as the original one)
+(The URL **MUST** be the same size or less as the original one, or you could use something like https://github.com/JeremieCHN/MetaDataStringEditor as an alternative.)